American Gigolo (soundtrack)

 American Gigolo is the soundtrack album to the 1980 film of the same name, starring Richard Gere and Lauren Hutton.
 The music was composed and performed by Italian musician Giorgio Moroder and was released worldwide on the Polydor label.
-It peaked at #7 on the Billboard 200 album chart.
+It peaked at number 7 on the Billboard 200 album chart.
 All the cuts from the soundtrack also went to number two for five weeks on the disco/dance charts.